-Since the basic principles of the South Beach Diet follow the Mediterranean way of eating, many people on our diet have experienced these same health benefits along with weight loss, particularly since exercise is a key component of our plan.
+Since the basic principles of the South Beach Diet are in tune with the Mediterranean way of eating, many people on our diet have experienced these same health benefits along with weight loss, particularly since exercise is also a key component of our plan.

 When you’re dining out at a Greek or Middle Eastern restaurant, go for dishes like kebabs made with lean grilled meat (sirloin steak or skinless chicken breast, for example) or seafood (such as scallops, shrimp, or salmon).
 For a healthy side dish, enjoy steamed vegetables (except carrots) on all Phases of the South Beach Diet.
 Whole-grain dishes like whole-wheat couscous and bulgur can be enjoyed on Phase 2 and beyond.
 You can also choose dips like hummus or tzatziki (a yogurt, cucumber, and garlic dip) served with vegetable sticks or whole-wheat pita bread, depending on what Phase you are on.
 And on Phase 2, you may enjoy a glass of wine with your meal, if you like.